The North Face ThermoBall Eco

 At its release, the ThermoBall was touted as a viable option for high-output adventures, but it’s since been overtaken by a number of more recent releases in the growing active insulation market.
 Newer options like The North Face’s own Ventrix jacket are made with stretchy and breathable liners, insulation, and shells that do an impressive job of regulating your temperature during aerobic activities.
 The ThermoBall Eco, on the other hand, is more like a down jacket—its aim is to efficiently trap heat and block light rain and wind.
 As a result, the smooth interior doesn’t wick away sweat and can become slippery and clammy rather quickly.
 Depending on your intended use, this isn’t necessarily a deal breaker, but don’t expect the ThermoBall Eco to excel in activities like climbing or backcountry skiing.

-One of the many changes to the new ThermoBall Eco is its bump up in durability–in hand, the jacket feels more robust than the outgoing version.
+One of the many changes to The North Face's ThermoBall Eco is its bump up in durability–in hand, the jacket feels more robust than the past-generation, non-Eco version.
 Instead of the lightweight 15-denier fabric found on the old model, The North Face now uses a 20-denier shell and lining on the ThermoBall Eco (note: opting for a "matte" or “print” finish jacket will get you stronger 30D and 50D shells respectively, but the classic colors only come with 20D).
 Overall, the recycled ripstop polyester fabric has a nice feel and is a great match for the ThermoBall Eco’s intended purpose of light adventuring and everyday wear.
 The rest of the jacket is well-made with two generously sized hand pockets and a small internal zippered pocket along the chest.
 And we love the quality of the main zipper, which has large teeth and has operated flawlessly.

 We’ve typically found jackets from The North Face to consistently run a little large and boxy.
-However, the new ThermoBall Eco bucks that trend in most ways and feels true to size in our men’s medium (our tester is about 5’9” and 160 pounds).
+However, the latest ThermoBall Eco bucks that trend in most ways and feels true to size in our men’s medium (our tester is about 5’9” and 160 lbs.).
 The arms stop just beyond the wrists, the shoulders allow freedom of movement but aren’t overly large, and the back length is just about spot-on.
 Sizing down to a small, which isn’t uncommon for us with some brands, would have likely resulted in a jacket that was far too tight.
 The previous generation was slightly trimmer than the original, and the Eco takes it one small step further, which in our opinion is a notable win.

 Having said that, the fit is still best described as relaxed and we were easily able to wear a thick baselayer underneath.
 This gives it broad appeal for those wanting an around-town jacket or for uses like resort skiing.
 But for the backcountry—as well as our own preferences in having a more athletic cut—the fit left us missing our favorite synthetics like the Arc’teryx Atom LT, Patagonia Nano-Air, and The North Face’s own Ventrix.
 On the plus side, there are two waist cinches that adjust the hem evenly, and we’d expect the ThermoBall Eco to fit most body types reasonably well.